sjbylo/ocp-topics/external-service/README.md

 ```
 *Note if '1 2 3' is not shown then the service is not working.*

-## Start a simple pod containing telnet from which connectivity will be tested.
+## Start a simple pod in OpenShift containing telnet from which connectivity will be tested.

 ```
 oc new-app sjbylo/telnet